nyc-crh/site/content/gallery/idiot-school-randalls-island.md

 [^5]: Kim E. Nielsen, *A Disability History of the United States* (Boston: Beacon Press, 2012).

 [^6]: John Francis Richmond, *New York and its Institutions, 1609-1871: A Library of Information, Pertaining to the Great Metropolis, Past and Present* (New York: E.B.
-Treat), 562.
+Treat, 1872), 562.

 [^7]:  Trent, *Inventing the Feeble Mind*, 76.